Higher School Certificate (Mauritius): Higher School Certificate Professional Qualification (HSC Pro)

 The alternative qualification is recognised by local and overseas universities, enabling students who successfully complete the qualification to seek admission in universities.
 HSC Pro students may not compete for laureateship, as can traditional HSC students, but may participate in alternative schemes provided by the Mauritian government for further studies as well as employment.

 Subjects

-Typically 3 to 5 primary subjects are chosen to study at AS-level, and at least 3 subjects are further studied to A2-level.
-Both the AS (Advanced Subsidiary) and A2 years must be completed for the full A-level qualification to be completed; an AS-level qualification may also be awarded after the first year.
+Typically 3 to 5 primary subjects are chosen to study at AS Level, and at least 3 subjects are further studied to A Level.
+Both the AS (Advanced Subsidiary) Level and A Level years must be completed for the full A-level qualification to be completed; an AS-level qualification may also be awarded after the first year.

 AS-level

 Cambridge Higher School Certificate candidates may take the following subjects at AS-level: